Chapter 14 : Chapter Fourteen - Severus

 “Sieve the foam off,” she said forcefully, pointing at the cauldron, then ran to the door.

-I had just ladled out the last of the foam when Avrille came sprinting back into the room, a small wooden box in her gloved hands.
-From a side table she grabbed a pair of tongs then shouldered me aside.
-As she opened the box, I was hit in the face with a blast of freezing vapour.
+I had just ladled out the last of the foam when Avrille came sprinting back into the room, a small wooden box held in her gloved hands.
+From a side table, she grabbed a pair of tongs then shouldered me aside.
+As she opened the box and I leaned in to try and view the contents, I was hit in the face with a blast of freezing vapour.
 With the tongs she scooped something out and dropped it into the cauldron.
 For a moment we just stood there, Avrille apparently studying the potion for a reaction and I just plain dumbfounded.

 “How long do you think it had been boiling for?”
 Avrille asked.

 “It should be all right, then …” she murmured.
 She turned to me and said, “Get the moon cactus juice,” as she put the box down.
 I obeyed instantly as she grabbed the powdered Ligurius.